Contact Info

 Applications are submitted through Nursing’s Centralized Application Service (NursingCAS).

-or complete updated information related to applications to the College of Nursing RN-BS PROGRAM, please visit: https://nursing.cuanschutz.edu/academics/undergraduate-programs/bachelors-program/online-rn-to-bs-in-nursing-admissions.
+For complete updated information related to applications to the College of Nursing INTEGRATED NURSING PATHWAY, please visit: https://nursing.cuanschutz.edu/admissions/admission-requirements/integrated-nursing-pathway-admissions.

 Traditional Nursing Pathway

 The Traditional Pathway is a full-time, 24-month Bachelor of Science option, designed for students who may or may not have earned a degree in the past.
 This program includes class room, clinical simulation, and clinical practice as part of the curriculum.
 Beginning with the summer 2019 cohort, the Traditional Pathway program will be primarily offered at the Anschutz Medical Campus in Aurora.
-However, Traditional students may be required to attend some classes or labs at the CU South Denver location in Lone Tree.
+However, Traditional students may be required to attend some classes or labs at the Legacy Campus in Lone Tree.

 University of Colorado Accelerated Nursing (UCAN) Pathway

 The accelerated Bachelor of Science in nursing is a full-time, 12-month program option, which requires students have earned a previous bachelor’s degree by the semester or quarter prior to beginning the nursing program.
 The degree can be in a health-related or non-health related field of study.
-Beginning with the spring 2020 cohort, the UCAN program will be primarily offered at the CU South Denver location in Lone Tree, CO.
+Beginning with the spring 2020 cohort, the UCAN program will be primarily offered at the Legacy Campus in Lone Tree, CO.
 However, UCAN students may be required to attend some classes or labs on the Anschutz Medical Campus in Aurora.

 RN-to-BS Pathway